-- Be prepared and have your cash, ticket, pass and/ or Photo ID card ready.
+- Be prepared and have your fare payment and/ or Photo ID ready.
 Remember that Bus drivers do not give change.

 - Each bus has an electronic sign that shows the route number and name and the final destination.
 Check the sign to make sure you are boarding the right bus.

 - Stand near the curb at the bus marker so the driver can see you.
 Stand back when the bus approaches the stop.
 Crowding the edge of the curb can result in serious injury.
 While waiting at a bus stop used by several routes, stand back until you see your bus.